 Chain-free properties are more attractive as there are fewer chances for things to go wrong once a sale has been agreed.

-By putting some of your items and furniture into storage and moving into rented accommodation you can make it quicker and easier to sell your home.
+When you find a self storage unit to put some of your items and furniture while you move into rented accommodation, you can make it quicker and easier to sell your home.

 Reduce Urgency To Find A New Home